Miracloon/pflotran-documentation/user_guide/how_to/faq.rst

 Permeability and porosity datasets are cell-indexed HDF5 datasets, but they differ slightly from all other datasets in that they are not placed in a group and they must be named "Permeability" and "Porosity".
 This will change in the future, but for now, they must use those names.
-See the :ref:`dataset-new-card` card.
+See the :ref:`dataset-card` card.

 Useful python scripts: